Total Divas: Cast

+During the third season premiere, Rosa Mendes joined the cast, and was joined by Paige and Alicia Fox following the mid-season break.
+Naomi and Summer Rae also left the cast during the second half of the season, with the former tweeting that it was not her decision.
+Naomi returned to the cast during the fourth season, whereas Mendes and Cameron departed the series.
+However, Naomi left the cast once again during its fifth season, with Mendes returning and WWE Tough Enough runner-up Mandy Rose joining the cast for the first time.

-On January 28, 2017, it was announced that Nikki Bella will serve as an executive producer of the show when the series returns in April 2017.
-In May 2017, it was announced that Eva Marie would not be returning as a series regular.
-On June 9, 2017, it was reported that Alexa Bliss and Nia Jax would be joining the upcoming season of Total Divas.
-On June 10, 2017, Renee Young confirmed via Twitter that she will not be returning for the seventh season.
-Lana confirmed in an interview that she was returning to the show for its seventh season along with her storyline of becoming a singles competitor.
-On June 29, 2017, it was reported that Carmella would be joining the cast and that Paige wouldn't be returning for the upcoming season.
-On September 20, 2017, E! revealed that the seventh season will premiere on November 1, 2017.
+The sixth season featured three departures in Alicia Fox, Mandy Rose, and Rosa Mendes, with the trio being replaced by newcomers Renee Young, Lana, and Maryse, along with Naomi rejoining the cast as a series regular.
+On June 9, 2017, it was reported that Alexa Bliss and Nia Jax would be joining the seventh season of Total Divas.
+On June 10, 2017, Renee Young confirmed via Twitter that she would not be returning.
+On June 29, 2017, it was reported that Carmella would be joining the cast and that Paige had departed the show for the final time.

-On May 7, 2018, E! and WWE announced that Total Divas had been renewed for seasons 8 and 9.
-Season 8 is expected to air in fall 2018.
 On May 15, 2018, it was announced that Carmella would not be returning for the show's eighth season.
-On July 26, 2018, it was announced that season 8 would premiere on September 19, 2018, and the cast was to comprise Brie and Nikki Bella, Naomi, Natalya, Lana, Nia Jax and Paige.
+It was later revealed that Paige and Lana were also leaving the show.
+Lana later revealed in a 2019 interview that she was removed from the show because her storylines were "hated" by the E! demo following market research.
 In April 2019, Brie and Nikki Bella announced that they would not be returning for the ninth season of Total Divas, stating that they wanted to focus solely on Total Bellas.
 On August 26, 2019, it was revealed that Naomi, Natalya, and Nia Jax were set to return for season nine alongside Carmella, who was announced to be returning as a series regular, and new cast members Ronda Rousey and Sonya Deville.
 Additionally, Brie and Nikki Bella were reported to continue making guest appearances throughout the season.
 The ninth season premiered on October 1, 2019.